Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMAPS.md

 The Horizon server enables users to play on custom maps.
 For UYA, we offer both NTSC-U/C and PAL support for custom maps.

-Some initial set up is required to play on custom maps.
+Some initial set up is required to play on custom maps (whether hosting a match, or just joining).
 Refer to the setup guides for [PS2](/getting-online/ps2/README.md#custom-map-setup) or [PCSX2](/getting-online/pcsx2/1.7Nightly-Feb2023.md#custom-map-setup) as needed.

 ## Table of Contents